Move over dry and bland boneless skinless chicken breasts! This recipe guarantees juicy, flavorful chicken breasts every single time.

 How Should I Season Chicken Breasts?

-Whatever seasoning you use just remember, the chicken has already been brined in salt, so you shouldn’t add salt, or a blend that contains salt, when adding the additional seasoning.
+Whatever seasoning you use just remember, the chicken has already been brined in salt, so you shouldn’t add salt, nor should you use a seasoning blend that contains salt.

 - Prep Time: 15 minutes